 - Assisting in the implementation of daily symptom checks for government-supported CHWs, Living Goods staff, and their families.

-- Integrating new COVID workflows into our existing SmartHealth app and adjusting existing workflows to account for the new no-touch
+- Integrated new COVID workflows into our existing SmartHealth app and adjusting existing workflows to account for the new no-touch

 Maintaining Essential Health Service Delivery.